 History Of U.S. Responses To Chemical Weapons Attacks In Syria

-President Trump announced to take military action against Syria Friday as a response to an alleged chemical weapons attack April 7 in a Damascus suburb.
+President Trump announced military action against Syria Friday as a response to an alleged chemical weapons attack April 7 in a Damascus suburb.

 While the rebel-held town of Douma was under heavy government attack, dozens of civilians died in a strike that pro-opposition activists and rescue workers allege was a chemical attack.

 Independent inspectors are attempting to assess the attack this weekend.
 Some analysts say chlorine could have been the substance used.
 It has been used repeatedly before by the regime but does not usually cause heavy casualties.
-It's also possible it was chlorine mixed with another substance.
+It's also possible the chemical was chlorine mixed with another substance.

 Syria denies it launched a chemical attack, though a U.N. panel has attributed more than two dozen such attacks to it over the course of the seven-year civil war.